96-LB/CustomPortRifts/README.md

 ### Installing BepInEx
 1. Navigate to the latest release of BepInEx 5 [here](https://github.com/BepInEx/BepInEx/releases).
     > ⚠️ This mod is only tested for compatibility with BepInEx 5.
 If the above link takes you to a version of BepInEx 6, check out [the full list of releases](https://github.com/BepInEx/BepInEx/releases).
-2. Expand the "Assets" tab at the bottom and download the correct `.zip` file for your operating system.
+2. Expand the 'Assets' tab at the bottom and download the correct `.zip` file for your operating system.

     > ℹ️ For example, if you use 64-bit Windows, download `BepInEx_win_x64_5.X.Y.Z.zip`.